How Much of What You Know is Wrong?

-Think of a topic that you’re interested in, but haven’t read about in a while.
+Think of a topic you’re interested in but haven’t read about in a while.

 Make a cup of tea.

-Do some research (start by browsing Google Scholar) and see what the most recent research is.
+Do some research (start by browsing Google Scholar) and see what the most recent studies are.

-Do some reading, follow some links, get lost down the internet rabbit hole.
+Do some reading, follow some links, and get lost down the internet rabbit hole.

 Take notes, tell a friend or colleague, and spread the word.

-Give yourself a pat on the back for being incredible.
+Pat yourself on the back for being incredible.

 Have another cup of tea.